bchenusc/USC-CS102-Final-Project/GameDesignDoc.md

 + Scrolling Background
  + Game object that provides a seemless transition for horizontally scrollable backgrounds.
  + Scrolls to the right only at a set speed.
++ Coin
+ + Gives +100 extra points when collides with the player or player's bullets.
+ + Follows the player.

 ### Buttons / User Interface
 + Start Button: Starts the game.